DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 As you can see, the `OrderService.createOrder()` function needs both the **user data** and **shopping cart items** in order to be executed.

-The natural solution to this is to declare a variable outside (above) the Promise chain and store the intermediary **user data** in it when it arrives from the **UserService**.
+The common solution to this problem is to declare a variable outside (above) the Promise chain and store the intermediary **user data** in it when it arrives from the **UserService**.